-Step 3: Proper Diagnosis
+Step 3: Dog Knee Diagnosis

 Clinical signs of early (partial) CCLR may include an acute onset of hind limb lameness following activity (can be weight bearing or non-weight bearing) that improves with time and is followed by intermittent stiffness after rising or mild to moderate lameness following heavy activity.
 As the disease advances and the ligament progressively tears, the lameness may become more consistent.
 Acute complete tears may initially result in a non-weight bearing lameness on the limb, but as time goes on the dog may intermittently use the limb.
 Instability in the joint associated with CCLR can also lead to injury of the meniscus.
 Injury of the meniscus can be extremely painful for pets and may, for a period of time, lead to a non-weight bearing lameness.